 The Board of Trustees governs with an emphasis on outward vision rather than an internal preoccupation, encouragement of diversity of viewpoints, strategic leadership more than administrative detail, clear distinction of Board of Trustees and CEO roles, collective rather than individual decision, the future rather than the past or present, and proactively rather than reactively.
-The role of the Board of Trustees, as an informed agent of the De La Salle Christian Brothers, is to (1) produce the link between the school corporation and the Lasallian Education Corporation; (2) produce written governing policies that address each category of organization decision: Ends Policies, the CEO's executive limitations policies, the Board of Trustee's own governance process policies, and the policies authorizing the linkage between the Board of Trustees and the CEO; (3) monitor the CEO's performance vis-à-vis the school's mission and executive limitations policies; (4) evaluate its own performance vis-à-vis its governance process policies and Board-CEO linkage policies, and (5) determine the terms and conditions of the CEO's contract.
+The role of the Board of Trustees, as an informed agent of the De La Salle Christian Brothers, is to (1) produce the link between the school corporation and the Lasallian Education Corporation; (2) produce written governing policies that address each category of organization decision: Ends Policies, the CEO's executive limitations policies, the Board of Trustees and the CEO; (3) monitor the CEO's performance vis-à-vis the School's mission and executive limitations policies; (4) evaluate its own performance vis-à-vis its governance process policies and Board-CEO linkage policies, and (5) determine the terms and conditions of the CEO's contract.

-The policies that are adopted by the Board of Trustees are consistent with the school's purpose, philosophy, and mission.
-These become reflected in the school's Lasallian Educational Objectives (LEOs) and in educational structure and leadership of the school's ongoing operations.
+The policies that are adopted by the Board of Trustees are consistent with the School's purpose, philosophy, and mission.
+These become reflected in the School's Lasallian Educational Objectives (LEOs) and in educational structure and leadership of the School's ongoing operations.

 The relationship between the Board of Trustees and the responsibilities of the professional staff occurs through the CEO.
-The Board's sole connection to the operation of the school, its achievements, and conduct is through the CEO, titled President.
+The Board's sole connection to the operation of the School, its achievements, and conduct is through the CEO.

 The Board directly communicates to the school community through the CEO.
 The role of the Chair of the Board is to ensure the integrity of the Board's process and to represent the Board to outside parties according to the Board's adopted policies.
-Indirectly, members of the Board, as members of the community, interact with student, parent, and staff at social events or community functions in line with the Board's adopted policies.
+Indirectly, members of the Board, as members of the community, interact with students, parents and staff at social events or community functions in line with the Board's adopted policies.
 There are ongoing presentations to the Board on specific topics, involving students, faculty, administrative personnel, and representatives from the District of San Francisco New Orleans.

-Results are monitored throug Board schedule. h Monitoring Reports submi itted by the CEO O according to a predetermined
+Results are monitored through Monitoring Reports submitted by the CEO according to a predetermined Board schedule.